pkardas/notes/books/pytest/notes.md

 Even if you don't need any configuration settings, it is still a great idea to place an empty `pytest.ini` at the top of your project, because pytest may keep searching for this file.

+## Chapter 9: Coverage

+Tools that measure code coverage watch your code while a test suite is being run and keep track of which lines are hit and which are not.
+That measurement is called "line coverage" = "total number of lines" / "total lines of code".

+Code coverage tools can also tell you if all paths are taken in control statements - "branch coverage".

+Code coverage cannot tell you if your test suite is good - it can only tell you how much of the application code is getting hit by your test suite.

+`coverage.py` - preferred Python coverage tool, `pytest-cov` - popular pytest plugin (depends on `coverage.py`, so it will be installed as well).

+To run tests with `coverage.py`, you need to add `--cov` flag.

+To add missing lines to the terminal report, add the `--cov-report=term-missing` flag.

+`coverage.py` is able to generate HTML reports: `docker-compose run --rm book pytest --cov=src --cov-report=html`, to help view coverage data in more detail.

+`# pragra: no cover` - tells `coverage` to exclude either a single line or a block of code.

+**Beware of Coverage-Driven Development!** The problem with adding tests just to hit 100% is that doing so will mask the fact that these lines aren't being used and therefore are not needed by the application.
+It also adds test code and coding time that is not necessary.